About the Program

 Our program provides Butler County caregivers of senior adults, 60 years of age or older, relief from their caregiving duties.
 Respite means the relief of a caregiver.
 These respite scholarships may be used to pay for in-home respite, overnight care in a facility, or adult day care in a facility.
 Once again, income and assets are not reviewed and there is no fee charged.

-A two-page application is required to apply for this program, and only home health agencies or facilities are used.
+A two-page application is required to apply for this program, and only home health agencies or facilities are used to staff.
 Private individuals cannot be paid to do this service.
-Submit the completed form by mail or fax:
+To request an applicaion and learn more about the program, please contact:

 Butler County Department on Aging